FaeWulf/anti-raidfarm/README.md

 Note: if no permission manager mod installed, then this bypass permission will bypass if player's permission level equal or greater than 3.

+## 👍Support

+For support, feature requests, or bug reports, please visit the mod's GitHub issues page. or join my Discord server: [link](https://discord.gg/xZneCTcEvb)

+You can use this mod in modpack as long as giving proper credits.